aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-ml-training-fsdp/README.md

 ## Example: training the databricks/dolly-v2-7b model with the tiny_shakespeare dataset dataset

 Once the instances are running, you can connect to the EC2 instance running the head container using SSM, and open a bash shell in the container from there.
-This is only for demonstration purposes - Using notebooks with [SageMaker](https://aws.amazon.com/sagemaker/) or [Cloud 9](https://aws.amazon.com/cloud9/) provide a better user experience to run training jobs in python than using the bash shell.
+This is only for demonstration purposes - Using notebooks with [SageMaker Studio](https://aws.amazon.com/sagemaker/) provides a better user experience to run training jobs in python than using the bash shell.

 1. Connect to the head instance

+For simplicity, we connect to the instance and then to the container using docker exec, but [ECS exec](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) can be used to access the containers directly without the need to login into the EC2 instance.

 ```bash
 HEAD_INSTANCE_ID=$(aws ec2 describe-instances \